 This is a whole new way to look at cherry cheesecake, don’t you think?

-One of the best parts about this recipe is you could substitute the cherry filling for any flavor you like, I can’t wait to try it with blueberry and oh….. lemon, that sounds delicious to.
+One of the best parts about this recipe is you could substitute the cherry filling for any flavor you like, I can’t wait to try it with blueberry and oh….. lemon, that sounds delicious too.

 Pillsbury invited bloggers to create some new recipes using their cookie dough, all opinions are my own.
-You will find more recipes from bloggers HERE, take a look.